-One of the fastest growing sectors of employment is in the renewable energy industry.
-There are thousands of job openings across the country in specific industries ranging from wind turbine technicians to solar installers.
+Did you know that one of the fastest growing sectors of employment is in the renewable energy industry?
+The growth in the employment of wind turbine technicians is 61% over the next decade and for solar photovoltaic installers the growth rate is 51%, according to the U.S. Bureau of Labor Statistics.
+There are thousands of job openings across the country in specific green energy industries.
 Luckily, many of these jobs can be obtained through a technical training school or program as opposed to a traditional four-year university.
-This can help students get their degrees or certifications faster and save them thousands of dollars in the process.
-So, before you make the decision to begin a technical program with the intention of getting a job in the renewable energy industry, what are some important questions to consider?
+This can help students get their degrees or certifications faster, in as little as 9 months, and save them thousands of dollars in the process.
+So, before you make the decision to begin a technical program with the intention of getting a job as a wind or solar energy technician, what are some important questions to consider?

 Question #1 – Why are Renewable Energy Jobs on the Rise?

 There are three main reasons that wind and solar energy jobs are on the rise.
 The first is because the price of wind and solar energy implementation has fallen so low that it is now cost competitive with other, more traditional forms of electricity generation.
 The second is due to the implementation of renewable portfolio standards by state governments.
 These legislative actions mandate that a certain amount of energy in that state come from a renewable resource and are at times created to directly address the issue of climate change.
 These mandates typically drive the creation of financial incentives for homeowners and businesses alike to adopt renewable technologies.
 The final reason wind and solar energy jobs are on the rise is because of a rise in demand from consumers hoping to live a more sustainable lifestyle.
 With more information available to them than ever before on climate change, consumers are thinking about ways to preserve the environment for future generations.